anagha-google/lakehouse-solutions-build/spark-serverless-quickstart/README.md

 ## 2.2.
 Managed Airflow Servreless

-Cloud Composer is a fully managed workflow orchestration service, enabling you to create, schedule, monitor, and manage workflow pipelines that span across clouds and on-premises data centers.
+Managed Airflow service is a fully managed workflow orchestration service, enabling you to create, schedule, monitor, and manage workflow pipelines that span across clouds and on-premises data centers.

-Cloud Composer is built on the popular Apache Airflow open source project and operates using the Python programming language.
+Managed Airflow service is built on the popular Apache Airflow open source project and operates using the Python programming language.

-By using Cloud Composer instead of a local instance of Apache Airflow, you can benefit from the best of Airflow with no installation or management overhead.
-Cloud Composer helps you create managed Airflow environments quickly and use Airflow-native tools, such as the powerful Airflow web interface and command-line tools, so you can focus on your workflows and not your infrastructure.
+By using Managed Airflow service instead of a local instance of Apache Airflow, you can benefit from the best of Airflow with no installation or management overhead.
+Managed Airflow service helps you create managed Airflow environments quickly and use Airflow-native tools, such as the powerful Airflow web interface and command-line tools, so you can focus on your workflows and not your infrastructure.

 [Learn more](https://docs.cloud.google.com/composer/docs/composer-3/composer-overview)